 Each of the Group entities manages the Credit risk based on the policies approved by the respective Board of Directors.
 The Bank Credit Committee and the Lease Committee for the Subsidiary are responsible for the management of the Group's entities credit risk.
 Credit risk is monitored by the respective entities credit risk departments.
 It is their responsibility to review and manage credit risk, including environmental and social risk for all types of counterparties.
 Each business unit is required to implement credit policies and procedures, with credit approval authorities delegated from the Bank's Credit Department and Credit Committee or Subsidiary Lease Committee.
 Each business unit has a responsible officer who reports on all credit related matters to local management and the Bank Credit Committee or Subsidiary Lease Committee.
-Each business unit is responsible for the quality and performance of its credit portfolio and for monitoring and controlling all credit risks in its portfolios, including those subject to central approval, as well as de-centralized loans.
+Each business unit is required of for monitoring and controlling all credit risks in its portfolios, including those subject to central approval, as well as de-centralized loans.